BenKnoebel/IsaacLabTron/README.md

 , so in headless mode with 4096 parallel instances, we managed to get very decent results after 1500 iterations.
 The robot follows the velocity commands very accuratly, although it hops quite unnormally.
 This would point to the fact that we found a local minimum in the solution space and need to tune rewards much more in order to get a real "walk" solution.

+This is a Fork of Shafeef Omar's help for the Dodo Alive!
+Team 6 - Tron Locomotion, which I was part of.